Introduction to Heber, Utah

 Things To Do In Heber

-While at Heber, one may plan a trip to parks such as Deer Creek State Park, Jordanelle State Park, and Wasatch Mountain State Park that offer multiple opportunities for recreation.
+Deer Creek State Park, Jordanelle State Park and Wasatch Mountain State Park offer multiple opportunities for recreation.
 The Historic Herber Valley Railroad is a notable location in the community.
-Travelors may also visit churches like The Church of Jesus Christ of Latter Day Saints, Saint Lawrence Catholic Church, and Mountain Valley Baptist Chapel.
+Travelers may also visit churches like The Church of Jesus Christ of Latter Day Saints, Saint Lawrence Catholic Church, and Mountain Valley Baptist Chapel.
 The Wasatch County Library offers a host of reading materials to the avid readers.
 The city hosts the Wasatch County Fair in the months of July and August.

 Salt Lake City International Airport is the closest major international airport offering air transportation facilities.

 Heber Higher Education